 While you are reading this segment you might start thinking about what is this Kundalini Yoga actually?

 Let me begin to introduce you to what exactly this word means.
 First, we start by breaking down the etymology.
 Kundalini: कुण्डलिनी is a Sanskrit word which literally means “coiled one” or “snake”.
 In the concept of Dharma, it refers to a form of primal energy (or shakti) said to be located at the base of the spine.
 Many systems of yoga focus on awakening Kundalini through meditation, pranayama (breathing techniques) the practice of asana (postures) and chanting of mantras.

 “Kundalini Yoga is the science to unite the finite with infinity, and its the art to experience infinity in the finite” – Yogi Bhajan.

 Instructions on how to begin:

-In kundalini yoga we always start with a tune in of the Adi Mantra: Ong Namo Guru Dev Namo.
-We tune in with this mental projection using sound to center within the higher self and spirtuality guide the teacher and the student.
+In kundalini yoga, we always start with a tune in of the Adi Mantra: Ong Namo Guru Dev Namo.
+We tune in with this mental projection using sound to center within the higher self and spirituality guide the teacher and the student.
 The mantra means: I bow to the subtle divine wisdom, the divine teacher within.